tkosciol/tkosciol.github.io/phd_sonata.md

 ## The ideal candidate will

 *   fulfill all of the expectations of the “successful candidate”,
-*   have experience in either data science, statistics, machine learning, and/or metagenomics, structural bioinformatics,
+*   have experience in either data science, statistics, and/or microbiome, metagenomics,
-*   have documented experience in test-driven software development,
 *   have an active interest in microbiome research,
 *   have a track record of presenting at research conferences and/or published research.

 ## We offer

-*   a competitive full-time PhD fellowship,
+*   an internationally competitive full-time PhD fellowship,
 *   the opportunity to collaborate with world-class researchers from MCB and institutions such as the University of California San Diego, Warsaw University,
 *   scientific mentorship,
 *   the opportunity to work on an challenging and important scientific project with interdisciplinary applications,